-2.1.3 Compiling the sources
+3.1.3 Compiling the sources

-From version 2.1 on, you have to use Apache Maven 2 to compile the program (Maven 3 can be used as well except for building the site, unless the maven 3 version of the site plugin is used).
+From version 3.0 on, you have to use Apache Maven 3 to compile the program.
 Please refer to the Apache Maven web pages for documentation on Maven.

 To compile the sources and create the binary . jar file: